 If you ever feel like you need to go back for a nap, do it!
 However, we only had to do this once-the afternoon before going back to Mickey’s Not So Scary Halloween Party.
 Because she was still so young, she had absolutely NO issue sleeping in the stroller or carrier.
 So do not think you HAVE to go back because the baby is tired.
 There are plenty of ways for the baby to sleep and you to still enjoy and maximize your time in the park.

-Man, that was a ton of fun and thank you both for showing us all how to be awesome Disney moms!
+Man, that was a ton of fun and thank you for showing us all how to be an awesome Disney mom!

-What did you think of Christie and Savannah’s advice?
-Did they convince you to take a trip with your little one?
+What did you think of Christie’s advice?
+Did she convince you to take a trip with your little one?
 Thanks for reading and remember there’s a great, big, beautiful tomorrow!